bharathGitUser/bharathgituser.github.io/_pages/about.md

 ---

 Thanks for stopping by :-) I am an applied researcher working on topics that will hopefully bring value to both ATT and the larger research community.
 My interests span the following areas:
-* Software-defined network control (both core and RAN)
+* Software-defined network control of both the core and RAN
 * Application verticals like Video, AR, drones etc, that can leverage fine-grained control of the LTE/5G RAN
 * Large-scale distributed systems and storage

 In a prohibitively long, but enjoyable <span style="color:blue">Ph.D. at UT Austin</span> under Vijay Garg, I focused on coding-theoretic fault-tolerance in distributed systems.
 Following this, I worked as <span style="color:blue">Postdoc at Princeton University</span> in with Mung Chiang.

 <a name="currentwork"></a>
-# Current Work
+# News
-My current areas of active research are defined by two roles I play within ATT as part of  open-source Linux Foundation Projects.
+* Nokia issues press release on the RAN controller that we worked on as part of a co-create program.
+I am currently the product owner for this controller from the ATT side.

-ATT-Nokia Co-create/ORAN RIC: Product Owner for the RAN Intelligent Controller (RIC) under the ATT-Nokia co-create program.
-The RIC is a near-real-time software controller that controls various aspect of the RAN control plane through AI/ML techniques to enable better cellular network optimization and bring forth new services for verticals such as AR/VR and Drone applications (see demo at the end of the page!).
+* Work on multi-site state management (MUSIC) released as part of the Open-network Automation Platform (ONAP) and accepted at VLDB and ICDCS 2020.

-ONAP MUSIC: Project Technical Lead for geo-distributed state management aspects of ONAP, an open-source project for software-defined network automation.
-In this role, along with my team, we built the MUSIC tool for multi-site state management, that is currently managing the state for different ATT components in production.
-Work broadly associated with this has appeared in PODC, ICDCS, HotEdge, HotCloud and IEEE Cloud.
+* Measurement study of augmented reality on celullar networks selected as a best paper finalist at IEEE SECON 2020.

 <a name="publications"></a>
 # New Publications! (i.e. not yet on DBLP)